CES 2026: Brands showcase AI-powered devices that offer personalised services

 This means one could soon ask his television to provide a recipe for the dish being shown, and even ask who would win a “live” soccer match, with the built-in AI then computing the match win probability in real time.

-The annual show, organised by the Consumer Technology Association (CTA), is expected to draw more than 4,000 exhibitors from across the world to several hotels and conventions centres across the Las Vegas Strip.
+The annual show, organised by the Consumer Technology Association (CTA), is expected to draw more than 4,000 exhibitors from across the world to several hotels and convention centres across the Las Vegas Strip.

 CTA’s senior director of innovation and trends Brian Comiskey said that while AI is already being used widely for general purposes and within enterprises, brands are still finding more ways to innovate and attract consumers.